Twelve Hours Apart but Never Alone: The Story of Pen Pals in a Pandemic

 This language exchange has encouraged me to apply for the Schwarzman Scholars Program, an international leadership program at Tsinghua University that will equip me to continue building powerful intercultural relationships.
 Ultimately I hope that this journey will culminate not only in a lifelong friendship, but also in a lifelong career dedicated to uniting amid differences rather than dividing across borders.

 Raven Witherspoon is a rising senior at Virginia Commonwealth University where she is majoring in Physics with minors in International Social Justice, Political Science, and Mathematics.
 She began learning Chinese in sixth grade but circumstances ended her studies in high school.
-Raven was overjoyed to renew her Chinese studies during her junior year of college.
+Raven was overjoyed to renew her Chinese studies as a junior in college at Northern Virginia Community College (NOVA).
+The opportunity to participate in a penpal program between students at NOVA and Xingtai Polytechnical College in Hebei, China has been among Raven’s most meaningful Chinese language experiences.